 - Lack of adequate medical documentation of your injuries

-- Failure to file your claim in a timely manner
+- Failure to file your claim promptly

-- Your injuries are not severe enough to warrant workers’ comp. benefits
+- Your injuries are not severe enough to warrant workers’ comp benefits

-- Making mistakes on your workers’ compensation application
+- Making mistakes on your application

-Reach Out to Us Today for Help
+Reach Out to Our Workers’ Compensation Team for Help